 Students are allowed to bring items to school that may help them to feel better if they are only slightly ill.
 Non-medicated cough drops are allowed, as well as lip balm and individual bottles of hand sanitizer.
 The students are NOT allowed to distribute any of the above to their friends or other students, however, and they must be kept in their desks or lockers.
 Please send in lip balm if your child gets severely chapped lips in the winter so that he/she does not miss class time coming to see the nurse for chapped lips.
 Also, please label all items sent to school with your child's name.
 A note to the teacher about cough drops would be very helpful as well, so that the teacher is aware.

 Please send in a note to the teacher regarding every absence.
 If you can provide a specific reason for the absence, that is very helpful.
 In other words, instead of just writing: "Bobby was feeling sick", give us a little more information, such as: "Bobby had a bad sore throat and saw the doctor – he has strep, and is now on an antibiotic."
 Then if Bobby comes to see me that day, I already have the information that I need to know to treat him here in school.
 Doctor's notes are preferred for extended illnesses.
-You may also report an absence by calling the office in the morning prior to the start of the school day or by emailing absence notes to firstname.lastname@example.org.
+You are encouraged to report an absence by emailing absence notes to firstname.lastname@example.org.
 Please include your child's name, teacher name and reason for absence.

 Restrictions related to Physical Education

 If your child cannot participate in more than three consecutive physical education classes, a letter must be completed by the child's doctor and brought to school.
 If the letter does not include a return to full activity date, then the child will need a release note from the doctor in order for him/her to return to physical education classes.